 - Boil moderately fast for 1/2 hour (see cook’s notes).

-- Add tsp cayenne (see cooks note), 2 tbsp sherry, season with salt to taste if needed
+- Add tsp cayenne (see cook’s note), 2 tbsp sherry, season with salt to taste if needed

 - serve at once very hot with white wine (we had a nice light pinot grigio which went beautifully).

 Cook’s Notes: 1 tsp cayenne is WAY TOO MUCH.
 Suggest 1/4 is better.
 The vinegar simmer (we used malt) is probably to preserve the color of the veg.
 Veg doesn’t need a full 1/2 hour in the stock, veg becomes overcooked by modern standards.
-Suggest just bring it up to temp until peas are cooked.
-Also, I would sub out the celery for something more colorful and hearty, like a nice dense squash or some yam.
+Suggest bringing it up to temp until peas are cooked.
+Also, I would sub out the celery for something more colorful and hearty, like a nice dense squash or yam.

-Diner’s Thoughts: perhaps due to transport and lack of plastic containers cayenne was a much milder (stale) spice by the time it got to London, or perhaps the Victorians just meant “chili pepper” when they wrote “cayenne.”
+Diner’s Thoughts: perhaps due to transport and lack of plastic containers cayenne was a much milder (stale) spice by the time it got to London, or perhaps the Victorians meant “chili pepper” when they wrote “cayenne.”
 This was the least successful of the dishes and general feeling was even with the right level of spicy it was a bit of a dull soup.
-Luckily everyone was hungry.
+Luckily, everyone was hungry.